(Want to receive more corruption report updates? Subscribe here!)

 Two former ministers were found guilty of abuse of office in connection with a gold-auditing contract causing the loss of USD 5.2 million of government funds.
 The ministers were sentenced to three years’ imprisonment (FitW 2016).

-Tanzania's comprehensive legal framework to counter corruption is poorly enforced.
-The Anti-Money Laundering Act combats capital flight and financing of terrorism activities.
+Tanzania’s comprehensive legal framework to counter corruption is poorly enforced.
+The Anti-Money Laundering Act combats capital flight and financing of terrorist activities.
 The Prevention and Combating of Corruption Act (PCCA) criminalizes attempted corruption, extortion, passive and active bribery, money laundering and bribery of a foreign official.
-Corruption is designated as an economic offence, and provisions exist for imprisonment, but there are no financial penalties for economic crimes except for the recovery of assets.
+Corruption is designated as an economic offense, and provisions exist for imprisonment, but there are no financial penalties for economic crimes except for the recovery of assets.
 Other legislation also regulates against corruption, including the National Elections Act, the Political Parties Act, the Public Finance Act and the Election Expenses Act.
 The Public Leaders Code of Ethics Act and the Economic and Organized Crime Control Act attempt to curb abuse of power by public officials.
 Government officials are required to disclose their assets upon assuming and leaving office and annually while in office (HRR 2015).
 Tanzania does not have a right to information act, which is paramount for transparency of government through free public access to information (HRR 2015).
 The Public Services Act requires, among other, every institution to make enforceable codes of conduct for its employees (LHRC 2011).
 Whistleblowers are protected under the Whistleblower and Witness Protection Act.

 Tanzania has ratified the United Nations Convention against Corruption and the African Union Convention on Preventing and Combating Corruption.